 By default, complete courses are not downloadable from a computer.
 We do this out of concerns for piracy.
 We do allow instructors to enable downloading of their lectures, however, if they wish.

 Please note that you can always save courses for offline viewing on the Udemy mobile app.
+Practice activities like quizzes and practice tests, etc. cannot be downloaded and completed offline.

 For information on how to download video lectures and courses to your iOS mobile device, please click here.
 For steps on how to download videos and courses for offline viewing on an Android device, head here.